If I Were a Carpenter (song): Charts

-Johnny Cash version
+Johnny Cash and June Carter Cash’s duet version

-In 1970, Johnny Cash and June Carter recorded a duet of the song, which went to No. 2 on the country chart and No. 36 on pop.
-Their recording won Cash and June a Grammy Award for Best Country Performance by a Duo or Group at the 1971 Grammy.
+In 1969, Johnny Cash and June Carter recorded a duet of the song, which went to No. 2 on the country chart and No. 36 on pop, released as the third and final single off of Cash's thirty-third studio album, Hello, I'm Johnny Cash.
+Their recording won Cash and June a Grammy Award for Best Country Performance by a Duo or Group at the 1971 Grammys.